 Wheels & Tires

-Bicycle trailers are available with 16″ and 20″ wheels, which can be either metal or plastic.
+Bicycle trailers for kids are available with 16″ and 20″ wheels, which can be either metal or plastic.
 Low-end trailers usually roll on 16″ wheels made from plastic, whereas more expensive models come with 20″ metal wheels.

 Metal rims are a much better choice than plastic ones as they are sturdier, more durable, and more comfortable as well.
 Plastic rims can crack and break after some time, and they usually offer a bumpier ride.